jennerdulce/app-walkthrough/README.md

 - Components are block of code that are reusable for different pages
 - Typically you'd import components into a page to be used
 - Refer to `components` folder for basic components you can potentially use

+## Finialize Frontend
+- While in the `frontend` directory, run the script `npm run build` in your terminal

 ## Deploy to Render
 - Refer to `Render Images` folder